 I met my husband on Instagram unexpectedly.
 The one thing that attracted me to him was his communication skills, his curiosity for me, and his passionate mind.
 He lived in LA for eight years, he's Japanese, and understands my culture.
 I realized quickly that, that's what I needed!

-I do realize there are plenty of people out there who are wanting a guide to dating Japanese men and women so I will touch base on that.
-But, this article will mostly be general advice and tips you can take on any date with any race or ethnicity.
+I do realize there are plenty of people out there who are wanting a guide to dating Japanese men and women so I will give my advice on that but this article will be general advice and tips you can take on any date with any race or ethnicity.

 I was very open to dating anyone who could spark up a witty and charming conversation.
-I made some mistakes along the way but we`re only human, right?
+I had a mix of good and bad relationships eventually making the right decision for me.
+I made some mistakes along the way but we're only human, right?

 FINDING THAT PERFECT DATE